cjudd/binary-clock-workshop/binary_clock.md

 # Binary Clock

-In this lab, you will create the binary clock by continuing to add the seconds, minutes and hours and then running the clock.py script.
+In this lab, you will create the binary clock by continuing to add the seconds, minutes and hours LEDs and then running the clock.py script.

 ## Binary Clock Hardware